 Learn more about Music at Gannon.

-The Schuster family and Gannon University are proud to offer up to ten scholarships to qualified students who make the arts an integral part of their lives.
-Some students demonstrate a commitment to the arts actively by composing, performing or creating.
+The Schuster family and Gannon University are proud to offer ten scholarships to qualified students who make written, performance or visual arts an integral part of their lives.
 William Schuster created an endowment for these scholarships in loving memory of his wife Frances, who was deeply committed to the Arts.
 Students who are awarded these scholarships receive $2,500 annually, with the total value of $10,000 earned over four years at Gannon.

 A prospective freshman or adult student must: